I – Introduction

 “The image of Yahweh Elohim had been transformed.
 No longer just the One Supreme God worshiped by the earliest Israelite tribes, he was now a revengeful, partisan deity, with a special people identified by their separateness.
 Of significance may be the prevalent conception of Yahweh seen in the period of the Maccabees in the second century B.C.
 Judean Maccabee amulets of around 100 B.C. depict IAWA or IAWAHH (Yahweh) as snake-footed – two monstrous serpents below the torso – and wielding a whip.”

 Note the similarities to Baphomet.
 There are those serpents below the torso.
 The “people identified by their separateness” is a spot on description of the Jews.
 Then, of course, there is the fact that the Jews call their deity “Yahweh” or “Yhwh” though the more common name is “the Devil.”
-The full text from where that quote comes from can be found here.
-The film Equilibrium, which I reviewed, also reveals the nature of what “Yhwh” truly stands for.
+The full text from where the above quote comes from can be found here.
+The film Equilibrium also reveals the nature of what “Yhwh” truly stands for, an oppressive system based on obedience to dogma.

 Next, we’ll look at the specific characters and how they fit into the Three-Sided Conflict that is tearing through Middle Earth.